lzim/teampsd/.github/ISSUE_TEMPLATE/feature.md

 Kanban Note: To move along in the tracker every checkbox at a given step must be complete across all requirements.

-Issue Cards: If a step has tasks associated with it please include it at the appropriate step.
+Issue Cards: If a step has tasks associated with it please include the issue # at the appropriate step.

 **Sidebar Clicks**